ArabesE/birthday-whale/README.md

 - Preview build: `pnpm preview`

 This project loads three.js, anime.js, and canvas-confetti via CDN in `index.html`, so there are no runtime npm deps beyond Vite.

-## Notes

-- Cleanup adds editor/lint/format configs only; functionality is unchanged.
-- If you want formatting and linting, install Prettier and ESLint dev deps and run the scripts in `package.json` (see below).